bluciam/mapserver-html-2000/README.md

 This is purely html with a cgi script in perl, all written by hand, no css or similar at all!

+The cgi script requires 'pscoast' from the GMT software suit and pstoimg.